-Moscow Bears top volleyball tri-match
+AREA ROUNDUP: Moscow Bears top volleyball tri-match

 Shots — Washington State 7, Loyola Marymount 7.
 Saves — Washington State: Nadia Cooper 6; Loyola Marymount: JJ Hoover 6.

-WOMEN’S COLLEGE TENNISCougs find five wins at Husky Invite
+Cougs find five wins at Husky Invite

 SEATTLE — Washington State split four singles matches with the University of Washington while sweeping Seattle U in doubles action to highlight the second day of play in the Husky Invitational at the Seattle Tennis Club.